About

 Collaborations

 Tapping into our extensive domestic and international partnerships with science and policy communities, we act as brokers and conduits, helping thought leaders and researchers to engage with the wider community and inform debates.
-Central to our work is attracting visionaries to engage with thought leaders within the University and society at large.
+Central to our work is attracting visionaries to engage with thought leaders across society at large.

 We have a strong record of internationally recognised research, extensive domestic and international networks, and experience in brokering science knowledge to governments and society.